 Relating to experience more skilfully

-When mindful we learn to distinguish the difference between direct experience and the story we tell ourself about experience.
+When mindful we learn to distinguish the difference between direct experience and the story we tell ourselves about experience.
 Also we become more able to acknowledge the truth of our experience, with kindness and curiosity, rather than resist it.
-Resitance of ‘what is’ tends to cause difficulty.
+Resistance of ‘what is’ tends to cause difficulty.

 In being more mindful you become more self-aware.
 You are more able to see your unhelpful patterns and therefore are no longer unconsciously under their force.
-It’s not about forcing change or striving to be better, it’s about experiencing the transformative potential of awareness itself.
-The clarity and kindness that comes from mindfulness enables you to live in a way that is in balance and feels true and helpful to you.
+It’s not about forcing change or striving to be better, it’s about the liberation that occurs when you see how you’ve been getting in your own way.
+When you are no longer unconsciously caught up in unhelpful habits of thinking and behaviour, then you are more free to make the most of your authentic ways and strengths.

 Compassion is integral to mindfulness.
 We cultivate compassion to ourselves, our experiences, others and our wider environment.
+When mindful, we are being present without judgment.
 The increased noticing, clarity and wisdom supports us in taking care.

 Want to find out more?

-To discuss how you could develop your own mindfulness practice, so you can experience the benefits for yourself, please get in touch with me, Rachael.
+To discuss how you could discover more about mindfulness, so you can experience the benefits for yourself, please get in touch with me, Rachael.
 Either by filling in the form on this page or calling 07876 495 968.